Aamir Liaquat Hussain: Controversies

-In June 2016, Pakistan Electronic Media Regulatory Authority (PEMRA) barred Hussain from hosting his Ramadan show Inaam Ghar for three days on Geo Entertainment, which showed a reenactment by the show's host of a girl committing suicide.
+In June 2016, the Pakistan Electronic Media Regulatory Authority (PEMRA) suspended Hussain from hosting his Ramadan programme for three days after an episode of the show depicting the suicide of a young girl led to hundreds of complaints from viewers.

-In January 2017, a social activist and lawyer Jibran Nasir filed a complaint with PEMRA alleging Hussain of running a "malicious, defamatory and life endangering campaign" against him.
-The same month, Hussain also claimed that Om Puri was murdered.
-Following which the PEMRA banned Hussain and his programme Aisay Nahi Chalay Ga on BOL News for preaching hate.
+In January 2017, social activist and lawyer Mohammad Jibran Nasir filed a complaint with PEMRA, alleging that Hussain had conducted a "malicious, defamatory and life endangering campaign" against him.
+PEMRA subsequently banned Hussain from appearing on the BOL News network in any capacity, citing hundreds of complaints about his hateful remarks.
+Later that month, Hussain alleged that actor Om Puri had been murdered by Prime Minister Narendra Modi and National Security Advisor Ajit Doval.

-In March 2017, Amnesty International slammed the Government of Pakistan for not taking action against Hussain for endangering the lives of journalists, and bloggers, and social activists and urged Interior Minister of Pakistani Nisar Ali Khan to take immediate steps.
-Later in the month, PEMRA issued a notification against Hussain, directing him to apologise on air to the viewers for hate speech.
+In March 2017, Amnesty International criticised Pakistan's government for failing to act against Hussain over remarks that allegedly endangered lives of journalists, and bloggers, and social activists, and called on Interior Minister Chaudhary Nisar Ali Khan to take action.
+The same month, PEMRA directed Hussain to issue an on-air apology for previous hate speech.

-On 12 December 2017, it was announced that Hussain will be returning to television through 24 News HD, however, on 13 December, he was banned by PEMRA from all forms of media over hate speech allegations.
+On 12 December 2017, it was announced that Hussain would return to television on 24 News HD.
+The following day, however, PEMRA banned him from appearing in all broadcast media over allegations of hate speech.
 The ban was lifted by the Supreme Court on 7 February 2018.

-On 26 May 2018, PEMRA again banned Hussain after creating controversy related to religious organization Jamiat Ahle Hadith and Zakir Naik.
+On 26 May 2018, Hussain received a 30-day ban from PEMRA for inciting "unwarranted drama on the basis of religion."

-In May 2020, Hussain apologised for his comments on the deaths of Indian actors Sridevi and Irrfan Khan.
+In May 2020, Hussain apologised for insensitive comments about the deaths of actress Sridevi and actor Irrfan Khan.

-In May 2021, Hussain was once again a subject of controversy over his performance of "Nagin Dance" (Dance moves mimicking snake) during his evening special Ramazan transmission.

 Personal life

-Hussain had married thrice.
-He had two children with his first wife, Syeda Bushra Aamir.
-In June 2018, he confirmed his second marriage to Syeda Tuba Anwar.
-This marriage lasted for around three years, In February 2022 Amir married 18 year old Syeda Dania Shah.
-In May 2022, his third wife Syeda Dania Shah filed for divorce, after three months of marriage.
+Hussain was married three times.
+He had two children with his first wife, Bushra Aamir.
+In June 2018, he married Tuba Anwar; the marriage lasted about three years.
+In February 2022, he married 18-year-old Dania Shah.
+In May 2022, Shah filed for divorce after three months of marriage.
+In December 2022, Shah was arrested by the FIA for leaking his private data on social media.